-We offer stakeholders multiple options for contacting us, including direct contact with our staff, toll-free phone lines, e-mail and social media channels.
+We offer stakeholders multiple options for contacting us, including direct contact with our staff, toll-free phone lines, email and social media channels.
 The results of these conversations serve to deepen our understanding of what’s important to our stakeholders and provide opportunities to collaborate on sustainable solutions.

 Engaging with Landowners

 Communication and information are key to our success in landowner relationships.
 By engaging with landowners, we seek to foster understanding and trust and lay the foundation for mutually beneficial, long-lasting relationships.
 Our actions are guided by our values, internal standards and operating culture.
 Our Land team is committed to proactively sharing our plans and project updates or changes, answering questions and addressing concerns in a timely manner.

-In addition to face-to-face and community meetings, landowners can contact Marathon Oil at any time by phone, e-mail, fax and mail.
-We track landowner concerns in an internal system and follow through until an issue is resolved.
-The vast majority of these requests in 2021 were questions about payment details and ownership.
-We provide ongoing training to our call center employees and make process improvements where needed.
+We follow through on landowner concerns until an issue is resolved.
+Most of these requests in 2022 were again questions about payment details and ownership.
+We provide ongoing training to our call center and make process improvements where needed.
 Our Owner Relations group meets quarterly to discuss owner and other high-profile issues and to review commonly asked questions.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.